Rick and Morty (comics): Limited series (2016–2026)

-One-shots (2021–present)
+One-shots (2021–2026)

 These are specials which are not part of any ongoing series or limited series.

 Rick and Morty vs. Dungeons & Dragons: The Meeseeks Adventure was initially a bonus issue included in the original deluxe hardcover collection of the two Rick and Morty vs. Dungeons & Dragons miniseries.
 The collection was released on August 24, 2021, while the one-shot was later released as a standalone issue on February 8, 2022.
 The ISBN associated with it below is for the collection.

-The Super Spring Break Special, 10th Anniversary Special, and Rick or Treat Halloween Special are set to be collected in Rick and Morty Yearbook: Vol. 1, which will be released on September 16, 2025.
+The Super Spring Break Special, 10th Anniversary Special, and Rick or Treat Halloween Special are collected in Rick and Morty Yearbook: Vol. 1, which was released on September 16, 2025.
 The ISBN associated with them below is for that collection.